tacaswell/build_the_world/README.md

 ## FAQ

-1. **Aren't you reinventing \<packaging system\>?**: Yes, well no. while this code and packaging systems both build from source, a packaging system is trying to create distributively artifacts.
-This code is only about making the installs work on the machine the script is run on.
-It is also very important to be to be able to source install from a development branch any project in the environment.
+1. **Aren't you reinventing \<packaging system\>?**: Yes, well no.  While this code and packaging systems both build from source, a packaging system is trying to create distributable binary artifacts.
+This code is only trying to making the installs work on the machine the script is run on.
 I am solving a _much_ simpler problem than a packaging system.

+   This code does implicitly rely on `pip`'s dependency resolution, but the build is ordered to be approximately right.

 2. **What about [Spack](https://github.com/spack/spack)?** Spack has a "(re)build the world" approach, but keeps careful track of versions, provides tools to change versions and deterministically rebuild.
 This